Completed in 1931, the Mount Blue Sky Scenic Byway runs 28 miles and gains a dizzying 6,590 vertical feet.

 Know Before You Go

 From Interstate 70 in Colorado, take exit 240.
 Follow the signs on Colorado Route 103.
 Turn right onto Colorado Route 5 at the Echo Lake Lodge to the payment kiosk.
 Drive or ride Route 5 to the summit parking lot.
-The road is only open Memorial Day-Labor Day, conditions permitting.
-Please note that the higher the elevation, the more important it is to stay hydrated - and be aware that the significant drop in air pressure makes exercise more difficult; some may not want to climb that last bit to the top.
+The road is only open from Memorial Day to Labor Day, conditions permitting.
+Please note that the higher the elevation, the more important it is to stay hydrated—and be aware that the significant drop in air pressure makes exercise more difficult; some may not want to climb that last bit to the top.